mubquaidian/flood-susceptibility-demo/README.md

 **Made with ❤️ for climate resilience in the UAE**

-**Note**: This is a demonstration repository.
-The complete codebase is available in the [private repository](https://github.com/mubquaidian/flood-susceptibility-full) under formal agreement.
+**Note**: A full version of this system is available at: [flood-susceptibility-full](https://github.com/mubquaidian/flood-susceptibility-full) under formal agreement.